Kwiziq community member

 Am I wrong, when I was studying Spanish in high school, I clearly remember there being -yendo so there are not so many vowels next to each other.
 Caer -- Cayendo / Creer -- Creyendo / Leer -- Leyendo and so on and so forth.
 Is that not correct?

-This relates to:Forming El Presente Progresivo with estar + gerund (present progressive) -
+This question relates to:Spanish lesson "Forming El Presente Progresivo with estar + gerund (present progressive)"

 Kwiziq language super star